Privacy Policy — Grok Automate

 • The extension does not sell user data to third parties.

 • The extension does not use or transfer user data for purposes unrelated to its single purpose.
-(Pro tier account data is used only to enforce the Pro tier — daily limit, subscription status.
-It is never re-purposed for marketing, advertising or analytics.)
+(Optional account data is used only to display the correct plan tier and enforce automation limits.
+It is never re-purposed for marketing, advertising, or analytics.)

 • The extension does not use or transfer user data to determine creditworthiness or for lending purposes.